pirsch-analytics/docs/docs/get-started/backend-integration.md

 }
 ```

-To monitor traffic, make sure you send a request to Pirsch everytime someone visits a page.
+To monitor traffic, make sure you send a request to Pirsch every time someone visits a page.
 How you do this depends on the programming language and framework you're using.
-Here is what a request could look like.
+Here is what a request might look like.

 ```Bash
 POST https://api.pirsch.io/api/v1/hit